Amazon Marketplace

 AWS is Amazon's cloud computing platform with services like EC2, S3, and Lambda.
 While not directly involved in the marketplace, many sellers use AWS for data processing, storage, and integration of fulfillment systems.
 AWS enables sellers to develop specialized tools.

-Open term pageAmazon Bedrock
+Open glossary pageAmazon Bedrock

 KI-Service von AWS